oci-hpc/oci-openfoam-workshop/README.md

 	</pre>
 		on your Mac OS or Linux machine and choosing the default options.
 	<details>
-		<summary>Copying contents of new SSH public key to clipboard</summary>
+		<summary>Copy contents of new SSH public key to clipboard</summary>
 	<div style="text-align:center"><img src="./pictures/pre-resourcemanager-deployment/06-ssh-key-create-and-copy.png"/></div>
 	</details>
 	- Select a shape for your Compute Instance.